Photo - Richard Whittaker

 It's how I met Dr. Charles Bigger.

 He would.
 And a few days later, I joined Dr. Bigger at his home in Baton Rouge on a typically hot and humid day in July.
 Before long an afternoon squall materialized and rain was falling heavily straight down.
-We could watch it through the living room window and its sound provided the perfect background for a philosophical conversation.
+We watched it through his living room window and its sound provided the perfect background for a philosophical conversation.

 Richard Whittaker: You mentioned earlier that you wouldn’t call yourself "a philosopher."
 I was interested in that remark.